zzmp/hifi-docs/_articles/scripts/what-can-scripts-do.md

 ---
 layout: doc
-title: what can scripts do ?
+title: What can scripts do?
 collection: articles
 category: scripts
 ---

 {:toc}

-Here&rsquo;s an overview of Markdown syntax that you can use anywhere on GitHub.com or in your own text files.
+Rather than dive into code, here's an easy to read list of things that you can do via our JavaScript API